 - Level 5 — Full Automation: The vehicle is completely autonomous without a driver present.

 In the case of a level four or level five autonomous car, the liability would most likely fall on the vehicle manufacturer because the vehicle drives without requiring an operator.

 The Ifediba Law Group, P.C.
 Can Help

-> Our team of highly qualified autonomous vehicle accident lawyers has decades of experience successfully recovering compensation for our injured clients.
-We not only have a comprehensive understanding of Alabama injury laws, but we also keep a constant eye on the evolving federal and state developments regarding self-driving car accidents.
+Our team of highly qualified Birmingham personal injury lawyers has decades of experience successfully recovering compensation for our injured clients.
+We not only have a comprehensive understanding of Birmingham, Alabama injury laws, but we also keep a constant eye on the evolving federal and state developments regarding self-driving car accidents.
 If you were injured in a car accident with an autonomous vehicle, we will fight tirelessly for you and not collect a dime unless we win.
 Call today to schedule a free consultation.